 The other consideration is that your email list is an asset that you own.
 Unlike your social media following.
 If Twitter shut down tomorrow what good would even a million followers be then?

-When you invest time in building your email list, you are creating an asset that will add value and directly impact your bottom line.
+When you invest time in building your email list and creating email nurture sequences, you are creating an asset that will add value and directly impact your bottom line.
 Especially if you focus on doing it the right way, using it to both fill the fuel tank (convert more leads into customers) and to tune the engine (improving the sales processes) and turn more customers into lifelong ambassadors of your brand.

 Email Marketing ROI score: 10 out of 10.